Oladayo-Ahmod/escrow-contract/README.md

 npx create-next-app escrow-dapp
 cd escrow-dapp
 ```
-Once the project is set up, install `ethers.js`, a JavaScript library that helps interact with the Ethereum blockchain.
+Once the project is set up, install `ethers.js`, a JavaScript library that helps interact with the Ethereum blockchain by running the command below :

 ` npm install ethers`